Frequently Asked Questions from Parents about Preschool

 - YouTube videos: In the portfolio we send daily, parents can play these videos at home and enjoy them with their child.

 - Praise your child's English ability: Remember that students are working hard in an unfamiliar English environment.
 To help them develop a more positive and determined attitude toward English, please give them lots of praise for speaking English and the effort they made to get there.

 - My child has never been exposed to English before, can I enroll him/her?
 How quickly do they get used to English?

-For students enrolling from April in the 3-year-old class, there is no English proficiency requirement.
-However, if enrolling after that time, we may need to check the child’s English proficiency.
+For students enrolling from 2-year-old class or April in the 3-year-old class, there is no English proficiency requirement.
+However, if enrolling after that time, we may need to check the child's English proficiency.

-Children enrolled in the 3-year-old class can usually understand the instructions of an English teacher within 2 to 3 months.
-Although it depends on the individual child, some children are quickly able to string together simple words from daily life and speak in short sentences.
+Children enrolled in the 2-year-old and 3-year-old class can usually understand the instructions of a teacher in English within 2 to 3 months.
+Although it depends on the individual child, some 3-year-old children are quickly able to string together simple words from daily life and speak in short sentences.